developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 * **SecondaryText -** Specifies the secondary button label displayed in the upper-right corner of the selected button.
 Indicates the key’s output or Action when long-pressed  **(max = 2); <u>must be blank if an image is selected</u> as button background**.

 #### Usage Notes

+* **Button property minimum and maximum value rules** are the same for individual and multi-key selections.
+* **Deleting a group of multi-selected keys** using the “Delete” key on the host computer’s keyboard is not supported.
+Keys must be deleted individually.
 * The text input field accepts all characters, including Chinese.
 * All key-label text (including secondary text) is ignored if a key image is specified.
 * The font size used for a button label is dependent on the size of the button being labeled.
 To avoid automatic button resizing, select a font size appropriate for the size of the button.